skilchen/lissajous_playground/pitch/README.md

 ##Context
 This toy application was built as a course project in the context of the coursera course [Developing Data Products](https://www.coursera.org/course/devdataprod).

-I didn't want to make one more of the more or less silly "analyses" of the data sets available in R and its package system.
+I didn't want to add one more of the more or less silly "analyses" of the data sets available in R and its package system.
 Therefore I decided to try to implement something that - for me - was interesting to play with and that allowed me to learn some important features of shiny.

 ##Goals
 My goals were: